gopala-kr/ldr/z_cms.md

 <p>Though it is the easiest to get started with, WordPress does allow for impressive customization and offers a plethora of plugins.
 Even advanced programmers, web designers, and nerds can find a lot to love about WordPress.
 Their landing-page boast that “Wordpress powers 24% of the internet” is indicative of the flexibility that this platform provides.
 WordPress is great not only for personal blogs (for which it may be most famous), but also for commercial websites, for education, for online portfolios, and even in some cases for ecommerce.</p>
 <p><strong><strong> </strong></strong></p>
 <p>One of WordPress’s greatest strengths is its wide selection of themes and plugins.
 Many themes are free &#8211; Creative Bloq has a nice list of “<a href="http://www.creativebloq.com/web-design/free-wordpress-themes-712429" target="_blank">The 40 best free WordPress themes</a>” published just a few weeks back.
 Pricing for others varies, but is typically within the range of $25 to $100.
 With so many themes available you are almost certain to find one that either meets your needs already or that can be easily tailored to your liking with minimal effort.</p>
 <p><strong><strong> </strong></strong></p>
-<p>WordPress is considered the official successor of b2/cafelog, a blog platform written in PHP by Michel Valdrighi.
-While b2/cafelog was only ever used by around 2,000 websites, as of 2015 WordPress is powering more than 60 million.
-Like its predecessor, WordPress is written in PHP and designed to work with MySQL.</p>
-<p><strong><strong> </strong></strong></p>
 <p><b>The biggest advantages of WordPress include:</b></p>
 <ul>